thap2331/kubernetes_templates/exercises/ex-2-08-v-1.2/README.md

 - Update the todo app so that we refer to database instead of in memory json file

 ## Test
     - Open http://localhost:8081/.
+Wait for 5 seconds if it says "postgres-svc" is not found yet.
 Now go delete both todo app pod and postgres pod.
 Once both pods are back check http://localhost:8081/.
 If http://localhost:8081/ root page shows an image and todo app, then we know it works.

 ## Notes:
 - To add a defualt namespace, you have to manually add `kubectl config set-context --current --namespace=<name>`